 While in rehab, you’ll have the chance to participate in group therapy.
 It may take time for you to feel comfortable, but try to be an active participant.
 Even if your fellow residents don’t end up becoming lifelong friends, they will be an important part of your recovery journey.

 Many treatment programs offer family therapy as well.
-We all know how difficult these relationships can be, even when addiction is not an issue.
-Family therapy offers the chance to work through any issues or resentments you may be experiencing — with the help of a therapist.
+We all know how difficult family relationships can be, even when addiction is not an issue.
+Family therapy offers the chance to work through any issues or resentments you may be experiencing — with the help and support of a therapist.

 Step 4: Realize that Recovery Takes Time